NicorDesignsLLC/JakartaJEEWebDevelopment/docs/jee8springmvcservice.md

    We can use it for:
    - Validating our data and sending out alerts via E-mail or text if we run into unexpected problems.
    - Adding metadata to our incoming data such as time data country and region.
-   - Currently persisting to an in-memory "database" but eventually wanting to persist to MariaDB or any other database.
+   - We are currently persisting to an in-memory "database" but eventually wanting to persist to MariaDB or any other database.
 By factoring out this business logic into service layers, it will make it easier to re-use the service persistence layer with other client-side input interfaces such as REST or SOAP Services.

 5. **Repository**:
    - The repository layer is responsible for data access and persistence.